dayvo1/username/README.md

 - The meaning of the `-E` and `-v` flags
 - The redirect `> /dev/null 2>&1`

+The script uses a while true loop to prompt the user for a username until a valid one is entered.
+It validates each input using the grep command with the -E flag for extended regular expressions.
+It also checks against the pattern ^[a-z][a-z0-9_]{2,11}$.
+The redirect > /dev/null 2>&1 silences grep's output so only the script's custom validation messages are displayed to the user.

 ## Regular Expression Pattern
 The validation uses the following regular expression pattern:
 ```